9.5 Data Quality, Prevalence, Incidence, and Outcome Monitoring

 | Numerator | Cases counted | Number of new sacral pressure injuries |

-Measurement consistency is another exam target.
-Wound length, width, depth, undermining, exudate, odor, periwound changes, pain, and tissue type should be recorded with consistent method and timing.
-If different staff measure in different directions or skip depth, trend data become unreliable.
-Administrative quality begins with shared definitions.
+Measurement consistency is the other major exam target.
+Length, width, depth, undermining, exudate, odor, periwound changes, pain, and tissue type must be recorded with a consistent method and timing.
+The convention is length head-to-toe, width side-to-side, depth at the deepest point, all in centimeters.
+If clinicians measure in different directions or skip depth, the trend data are noise.

-A facility wants to know how many residents currently have pressure injuries on a survey day.
-What measure is being described?
+A facility wants to know how many residents currently have a pressure injury on a single survey day.
+Which measure is this?

-A unit sees more documented wounds after adding admission skin checks.
+A unit documents more wounds after adding admission skin checks.
 What is the best first interpretation?

 Which practice most improves wound data quality?